Group-62/InteractiveSeaLevel_Group_62/README.md

 This will use all the code in world.py in order to create the visualizations.
 Please do have a look at the world.py.

+## Limitations

+1 - Resolution of the data: The resolution of the 3D visualitation is limited.
+Even at it's maximun resolution, etopo data set makes it dificult to differentiate where then coastline starts.
+2 - Performance: The webside go slowlier than expected.
+3 - Database: Etopo and sea level database are use.
+Extra database could be add to develop futher fitures.
+4 - Webside: We had develop the code for interacting with the 3D visualitation, creating the fetures to make that possible on the website has been a limitation.
+Futhermore, each time that the user ask for a place or date, the 3D visualitation is open into another window, being a limitation.
+5 - Animation of the historic values: The fact that an animation during years can be done is a limitation.
+A timelaps tool could be create.